CTXz/x86_64-Assembly-Tic-Tac-Toe/docs/get_field.md

 - 0 - For Circle
 - 1 - For Cross

-As a circle field is always even and a cross field is always odd.

 ---

 To further explain, the following example is guided by an illustration: